 The idea was added to your Ideas.

-Leather furniture is great until it gets worn out and you have to get rid of it an buy a replacement, right?
-Wrong, you don't need to replace your worn leather furniture when you know how to paint leather properly!
-This simple DIY tutorial for Painting Leather Furniture will demonstrate how to revitalize your leather furniture that's looking a bit worse for its wear but still has good bones.
-Don't replace when you can just give it a coat of leather paint and have it looking good as new.
-Learn how to paint leather, you will master a skill that will extend the life of your furniture for many years to come.
+Leather furniture is great until it wears out and you have to buy a replacement, right?
+Wrong.
+You don't need to replace your worn leather furniture when you know how to paint leather properly!
+This simple DIY tutorial for Painting Leather Furniture will demonstrate how to revitalize your favorite leather couch or chair that is looking a bit ragged but still has good bones.
+Don't replace it when you can give it new life with a fresh coat of paint!
+When you learn how to paint leather, you will master a skill that will extend the life of your furniture for many years to come.

 Time to CompleteIn an evening